-Angela Estate is a small family winery in Oregon with an international pedigree.
-The winery is a collaboration between second-generation South African winery owners, Antony & Angela Beck and winemaker, Ken Wright.
-We specialize in producing single-vineyard, estate Pinot noirs from the Yamhill-Carlton AVA in the Willamette Valley of Oregon.
+Angela Estate is a medium-sized family winery in Oregon with an international pedigree.
+The winery is a collaboration between second-generation South African winery owners, Antony & Angela Beck and winemakers, Ken Wright and Alban Debeaulieu.
+We produce single-vineyard Pinot Noir from our estate in Yamhill-Carlton and will soon have Chardonnay from the Willamette Valley in Oregon.

 ANTONY BECK | OWNER